Rosita De Hornedo

-The Hotel Rosita De Hornedo (renamed Hotel Sierra Maestra), located in the Puntilla area of Miramar, was one of the first major buildings to be built by a private developer in the 1950s in Havana.
+The Hotel Rosita De Hornedo (renamed Hotel Sierra Maestra), located in the Puntilla area of Miramar, was one of the first major buildings to be built by a private developer in the 1950s in Havana, Cuba.
 (Note: The Hornedo family were the owners of the Rosita de Hornedo and the larger (201 apts.), poured concrete Riomar Building also by the architect Cristóbal Martínez Márquez, located in the adjoining lot to the east.)

 Alfredo Hornedo

 Senator Alfredo Hornedo Suárez, of the Patido Liberal.
-Owner of the Mercado Unico, the Mercado de Carlos III, the Casino Deportivo, and the news papers El Pais, Excelsior, el Sol, El Crisol.
+Owner of the Mercado Unico, the Mercado de Carlos III, the Casino Deportivo, and the newspapers El Pais, Excelsior, el Sol, El Crisol.
 He also built the Blanquita Theater, the Hotel Rosita Hornedo, and the Riomar Building, and was the owner of several radio stations.

 Alfredo Hornedo y Suárez entered politics and was elected by the Liberal Party, first in 1914, as Councilman of the City of Havana, until he became a Senator; elected 1938 and reelected in 1944 and 1948.
 He was also delegated to the Constitutional Assembly of 1940 and presided over the Liberal Party between 1939 and 1947.
-In 1957, the Rosita de Hornedo, owned by the senator who also owned the newspaper El País on Calle Reina, the Excélsior newspaper, and the Mercado Único of La Habana, named the building after his second wife, Rosita Almanza; he built other properties in the area including the larger (201 apts.)
-Riomar Building, also by the architect Cristóbal Martínez Márquez and located in the adjoining lot.
+In 1957, the Rosita De Hornedo, named after his second wife, Rosita Almanza, was built by the senator, who also owned the newspaper El País on Calle Reina, the Excélsior newspaper, and the Mercado Único of La Habana.
+Hornedo built other properties in the area, including the larger (201 apartments) Riomar Building, also by the architect Cristóbal Martínez Márquez and located in the adjoining lot.
 Alfredo Hornedo y Suárez was the owner of the Blanquita theater which opened in 1950, now the Karl Marx Theatre, and the Sports Casino, which is today the social circle Cristino Naranjo.